 - 1. Catholic looked after and previously looked after children (see notes 2 & 3) - 2.
-Looked after and previously looked after children. (see notes 2) - 3.
-Children who appear to the Governors of St Joseph's Primary to have been in state care outside of England and ceased to be in state care as a result of being adopted (see note 2). - 4.
-Catholic children with exceptional social, medical or pastoral needs (see note 6). - 5.
-Catholic children who are resident (see notes 3&8) in the parishes of St. Joseph the Worker, The Holy Family and St John the Apostle, Holy Ghost, in the Luton Pastoral Area (St. Alban) and who have a sibling (see note 4) attending the school at the time of admission. - 6.
-Catholic children who are resident in the parishes of St Joseph the Worker, The Holy Family and St John the Apostle and Holy Ghost, in the Luton Pastoral Area (St Alban) (see notes 3&8)
+Looked after and previously looked after children and children who appear to the Governors of St Joseph's Primary to have been in state care outside of England and ceased to be in state care as a result of being adopted (see note 2). - 3.
+Catholic children with exceptional social, medical or pastoral needs (see note 6). - 4.
+Catholic children who are resident (see notes 3&8) in the parishes of St. Joseph the Worker, The Holy Family and St John the Apostle, Holy Ghost, in the Luton Pastoral Area (St. Alban) and who have a sibling (see note 4) attending the school at the time of admission. - 5.
+Catholic children who are resident in the parishes of St Joseph the Worker, The Holy Family and St John the Apostle and Holy Ghost, in the Luton Pastoral Area (St Alban) (see notes 3&8) - 6.
+Other Catholic children (see note 3). - 7.
+Other children with social, medical or pastoral needs (see note 6).

-1 This is for admission to the school at the start of the school year in September and not for applications made in-year St. Joseph's Catholic Primary School Admissions Policy September 2022
+&lt;sup>1 This is for admission to the school at the start of the school year in September and not for applications made in-year St. Joseph's Catholic Primary School Admissions Policy September 2023

-- 7. Other Catholic children (see note 3).

-- 8. Other children with social, medical or pastoral needs (see note 6).

-- 9. Children of staff (see notes 5&7).
+- 8. Children of staff (see notes 5&7).

-- 10. Other children with siblings
+- 9. Other children with siblings attending the school at the time of admission.

-- 11. Any other children.
+- 10. Any other children.